jasongrimes/grimesit-mm/_pages/services.md

 Think of a web app as being stacked together, like bricks or a card deck, from a variety of technology choices.
-A full-stack developer can work on all the technologies up and down the stack.
+A full-stack developer can work on all the technologies in the stack.

-A web application stack generally includes user interfaces, data, business logic, and APIs.
+A web application stack generally includes at least user interfaces, data, business logic, and APIs.

 ### User interfaces